Skip to main content

 Seeding

 Division winners get the highest seeds.
-Remaining spots filled by overall standings (record → total points for → points against).
+Remaining spots are filled by overall standings (record, then total points for, then points against).
 Higher seed advances in tiebreakers.

 Brackets